Ada-Developers-Academy/core/intro-to-automated-tests/automated-tests.md

 ### Unit Tests Are for Small Units

 Because there are a lot of different kinds of code, there are a lot of different kinds of tests.
 One kind is unit testing.
-Unit tests are automated tests focus on a unit, which is commonly a single function.
+Unit tests are automated tests that focus on a unit, which is commonly a single function.
 They're used to check that given some specific arguments, the function returns some expected value.

 **Example:** Addison has a function called `calculate_chart`, which takes in 3 parameters: `date`, `location`, and `time`.
 They can write unit tests for this function.